Basilica of the Holy Blood

 The Basilica of the Holy Blood (Heilig-Bloedbasiliek) is a Roman Catholic basilica in Bruges, Belgium.
-The church houses a relic of the Holy Blood collected by Joseph of Arimathea and brought from the Holy Land by Thierry of Alsace, Count of Flanders.
+The church houses a relic of the Holy Blood that was, according to tradition, collected by Joseph of Arimathea and brought from the Holy Land by Thierry of Alsace, Count of Flanders.
 Built between 1134 and 1157 as the chapel of the Count of Flanders, it was promoted to a minor basilica in 1923.

 The basilica in Burg square consists of a lower and upper chapel.
 The lower chapel, dedicated to St. Basil the Great, is a dark Romanesque structure that remains virtually unchanged.
 The venerated Passion relic is in the upper chapel, which was rebuilt in the Gothic style in the 16th century and renovated in the 19th century in Gothic Revival style.

 History

 In 1134, Thierry of Alsace decided to build a private double chapel next to the Oud Steen, the first residence of the Counts of Flanders, transformed today into the town hall of Bruges.
 Thierry went on crusade a second time in 1147 during the Second Crusade.
 According to the tradition, Thierry of Alsace returned to his capital Bruges on April 7, 1150, with the relic of the Precious Blood.
 During the first half of the 13th century, the name of the upper chapel was changed to the Chapel of the Holy Blood.